-SECTION 2B-619, WAIVER.
+SECTION 2B-619.
+WAIVER.

-- (a) Any claim or right arising out of an alleged breach of contract may be discharged in whole or in part without consideration by a waiver contained in a record authenticated by the party making the waiver.
-An authenticated waiver may not be revoked except for noncompliance with any agreed conditions for the waiver. - (b) A party that accepts a tender of performance, knowing or with reason to know that the performance constitutes a breach of contract:
+(a) Any claim or right arising out of an alleged breach of contract may be discharged in whole or in part without consideration by a waiver contained in a record authenticated by the party making the waiver.

+(b) A party that accepts a performance, knowing or with reason to know that the performance constitutes a breach of contract:

-- (1) waives its right to revoke acceptance or cancel because of the breach, unless the acceptance was on the reasonable assumption that the breach would be seasonably cured, but acceptance does not in itself preclude any other remedy provided by this article; and - (2) waives any remedy for the breach if the party fails within a reasonable time to object to the breach. - (c) The failure of a party that refuses a performance to state in connection with its refusal a particular defect that is ascertainable by reasonable inspection waives the right to rely on the unstated defect to justify refusal or to establish breach only if: - (1) the other party could have cured the defect if stated seasonably; or - (2) between merchants, the other party after refusal of a performance has made a request in a record for a full and final statement in a record of all defects on which the refusing party proposes to rely. - (d) Payment against documents made without reservation of rights waives the right to recover the payment for defects apparent on the face of the documents. - (e) A waiver may not be revoked as to the performance to which the waiver applies.
+(1) waives its right to revoke acceptance or cancel because of the breach, unless the acceptance was on the reasonable assumption that the breach would be seasonably cured, but acceptance does not in itself preclude any other remedy provided by this article; and

+(2) waives any remedy for the breach if the party fails within a reasonable time to object to the breach.

+(c) A party that refuses a performance and fails to state in connection with its refusal a particular defect that is ascertainable by reasonable inspection waives the right to rely on the unstated defect to justify refusal or to establish breach only if:

+(1) the other party could have cured the defect if stated seasonably; or

+(2) between merchants, the other party after refusal of a performance has made a request in a record for a full and final statement in a record of all defects on which the refusing party proposes to rely.

+(d) A waiver may not be revoked as to the performance to which the waiver applies.

 However, waiver of breach in one performance does not waive the same or similar breach in future performances of like kind unless the party making the waiver expressly so states.
-Other than a waiver pursuant to subsection (a), a waiver affecting an executory portion of a contract may be retracted by seasonable notice received by the other party that strict performance is required in the future of any term waived unless the retraction would be unjust in view of a material change of position in reliance on the waiver by the other party.
+Other than a waiver pursuant to subsection (a) and a waiver supported by consideration, a waiver affecting an executory portion of a contract may be retracted by seasonable notice received by the other party that strict performance is required in the future of any term waived unless the retraction would be unjust in view of a material change of position in reliance on the waiver by the other party.